Downwards movement fits the alternate wave count better, but is not enough for final clarity.

-The biggest problem I have with this wave count and the reason for it being an alternate is the leading diagonal following the end of the triangle for primary wave 4.
+The biggest problem I have with this wave count and the main reason for it still being an alternate is the leading diagonal following the end of the triangle for primary wave 4.
 When triangles end the first piece of movement out of the triangle is almost always very strong and swift.
 Diagonals are not strong and swift movements.
 To see a first wave out of a triangle subdividing as a diagonal is highly unusual and does not at all fit with typical behaviour.
-This substantially reduces the probability of this alternate wave count.
-I would judge it to have less than a 10% probability.

 This analysis is published about 08:15 p.m.
 EST.